-Mormon Handcart Story: The Thirteen Hundred Mile Journey Of Faith
+Mormon Handcart Story: The Thirteen Hundred Mile Journey of Faith

 Leaving It All Behind

 Would you be willing to leave your home country, your family, friends and everything you are familiar with to follow your faith?
 Would you sell everything you own to take a ship to a new country without knowing what might lie ahead of you?
 Relying only on faith, could you walk thirteen hundred miles in extreme heat, rain and freezing snow while pushing and pulling a heavy cart up steep mountains and across raging, freezing rivers?
-As you watched your fellow brothers and sisters fail sick and possibly die along the way, do you think your faith might falter along the way?
+As you watched your fellow brothers and sisters fall sick and possibly die along the way, do you think your faith might falter along the way?

 The problem was that many of the new converts were also too poor to meet the expenses necessary to pay for the entire journey.
-Expenses included the cost of passage on a ship to America, then taking the railroad to Iowa, then buying a covered wagon with a good team of Oxen, as well as provisions along the way.
-Attempting to cut expenses to make it more affordable, Bingham Young and the Mormon Church had come up with the handcart companies.
+Expenses included the cost of passage on a ship to America, then taking the railroad to Iowa, then buying a covered wagon with a good team of oxen, as well as provisions along the way.
+Attempting to cut expenses to make it more affordable, Brigham Young and the Mormon Church had come up with the handcart companies.

 This would allow the converts to make it to Iowa where they would be outfitted with a handcart which they would each be allowed to take seventeen pounds of bedding, clothing and a few personal items.
 Each company would have close to five hundred members and experienced leaders would lead each company west to Salt Lake City.
 Several covered wagons and teams of oxen would carry provisions and would carry those who became sick or were too old or injured.